 Not exactly!
 I’ve been bewildered by all of the items we’ve needed that I never once considered.
-Probably the biggest choice we had to make was what type of farm vehicle we needed.
+Probably the biggest choice we had to make was what type of farm utility vehicle we needed.
 You may be thinking, “farm vehicle?”

-So I’m going to discuss with you the options we’ve found for farm vehicles and which ones might suit your particular situation.
+I’m going to discuss with you the options we’ve found for farm vehicles and which ones might suit your particular situation.

 Why Do You Need a Farm Utility Vehicle?

 I never considered the idea of us needing a vehicle to help us get around our farm.
-We lived on 2 acres, and though we walked ourselves to death, it just never clicked that I should consider a more efficient way of getting around and hauling stuff.
+We lived on 2-acres, and though we walked ourselves to death, it just never clicked that I should consider a more efficient way of getting around and hauling stuff.

-However, you should also consider it because of how it simplifies your life as well.
+You should also consider it because of how it simplifies your life as well.
 Instead of making 4 trips to bring items to where you are, it could take 1 trip when hauling them behind you.

 Not to mention, when deciding on what farm utility vehicle is best for you, you can also explore options that could fit tighter budgets too.

 Homesteading is supposed to be the ‘simple life.’
-So though we do things the less conventional way, we still need to think about ways to be more efficient and save our energy for the work load that we carry.
+So though we do things the less conventional way, we still need to think about ways to be more efficient and save our energy for the workload that we carry.